-- a) During heating operation: If an indoor unit requests cooling, the outdoor units stop and then restart in cooling mode after 5 minutes.
+- a) During heating operation: If an indoor unit requests cooling, the outdoor unit stops and then restarts in cooling mode after 5 minutes.
 Indoor units requesting cooling then start in cooling mode and indoor units requesting heating display the mode conflict error. - b) During cooling operation: If an indoor unit requests heating, the outdoor units ignore the request and continue to run in cooling mode.
 The indoor unit requesting heating displays the mode conflict error.
-If all the indoor units requesting cooling are later turned off and one or more indoor units are still requesting heating, the outdoor units restart in heating mode after 5 minutes and any indoor units requesting heating then start in heating mode.
+If all the indoor units requesting cooling are later turned off and one or more indoor units are still requesting heating, the outdoor unit restarts in heating mode after 5 minutes and any indoor units requesting heating then start in heating mode. - 2.
+Cooling priority mode: refer to above "1.2.
+Cooling priority mode" descriptions.

-- 2. Cooling priority mode: refer to above "1.2.
-Cooling priority mode" descriptions. - 3.
-VIP priority mode or voting priority mode: The default VIP address is 63, the VIP address also can be changed through menu mode, refer to Part 5, 1.2.3 "Menu mode" Table 5-1.3 "nb8".
-If the VIP indoor unit is operating, the outdoor units operate in the mode of the VIP indoor unit.
+- 3. VIP priority mode or voting priority mode: The default VIP address is 63, and the VIP address also can be changed through menu mode, refer to Part 5, 2.2.3 "Menu mode" Table 5-2.3 "nb8".
+If the VIP indoor unit is operating, the outdoor unit operates in the mode of the VIP indoor unit.
 Indoor units that are in a mode different to that of the VIP unit display the mode conflict error.
-If there is no unit with VIP address or the VIP unit is in standby, the outdoor units operate in voting priority mode.
-In voting priority mode, the outdoor units operate in whichever of heating and cooling modes is being requested by the larger number of indoor units. - 4.
-Heating only mode: The outdoor units only operate in heating mode.
+If there is no unit with VIP address or the VIP unit is in standby, the outdoor unit operates in voting priority mode.
+In voting priority mode, the outdoor unit operates in whichever of heating and cooling modes is being requested by the larger number of indoor units. - 4.
+Heating only mode: The outdoor unit only operates in heating mode.
 Indoor units requesting heating operate in heating mode.
-Indoor units requesting cooling or in fan only mode display the mode conflict error. - Cooling only mode: The outdoor units only operate in cooling mode.
+Indoor units requesting cooling or in fan only mode display the mode conflict error. - 5.
+Cooling only mode: The outdoor unit only operates in cooling mode.
 Indoor units requesting cooling operate in cooling mode; indoor units in fan only mode operate in fan only mode.
 Indoor units requesting heating display the mode conflict error.